Why Mediation Works

 Mediation is a process for resolving conflict and creating agreements.

 Mediation has a higher success (80-90%) and compliance rate than court-imposed judgment, according to the American Bar Association.
-The parties meet together on neutral ground with trained, impartial facilitators (Mediators) who guide the parties through a process of:
+The parties meet together on neutral ground with trained, impartial facilitators who guide the parties through a process of:

 - Listening and Information Sharing: Parties state what they wish to accomplish in mediation and their views and positions, expressing both facts and feelings.
 The mediators paraphrase and ensure all parties have the opportunity to express themselves without interruption.